You like to test outbound mail flow in Exchange Server 2016 after installing and configuring…

 [PS] C:\>cd C:\scripts\

-You see the output Done.
+You will see the output Done.
 The script finished.

 Antivirus exclusions for Exchange result

-If you enjoyed this article, you may also like Get users that have Out of Office enabled in Exchange.
-Don’t forget to follow us.
+Did you enjoy this article?
+You may also like Get users that have Out of Office enabled in Exchange.
+Don’t forget to follow us and share this article.